rocketvalidator/docs-rocketvalidator/docs/domain-stats.md

 ## Domain list

 The [Domain Stats](https://rocketvalidator.com/domains) section shows the list of domains / subdomains based on the reports you've run.
-A search bar on top lets you filter the domains shown by their URL.
+A search bar on top lets you filter the domains shown by their URL and related tags.

 ![Domain list](/img/domain-stats/list.png)